 - Sanad, Serbia – Sanad, India

-And of course, you can read my full article on the etymology of Belgrade here.
+At the beginning of this article, we also talked about mountain Rtanj and Sveta Gora.
+And You can read a full article on the etymology of Belgrade here.

 This is just a small sample of many “strange” toponyms we encounter every day in Serbia without thinking that they may actually have a story to tell.
-Tribes of Sarmatians and later Avars had indeed once thrived in this region so it is not strange that they had left some heritage.
+Tribes of Sarmatians and later Avars had indeed once thrived in this region so it is not strange that they left such traces.
 The only problem is that modern Serbian historians for some reason consider this topic as a taboo.

 Pannonia marked as Sarmatia in 1st century AD, from Arheoloski vesnik 41, 1990.

 The question of Gypsies